VDA5050/VDA5050/VDA5050_EN.md

 There should be an effort to curb the amount of communication.
 If two events correlate with each other (e.g., the receiving of a new order usually forces an update of the `nodeStates` and `edgeStates`; as does the driving over a node), it is sensible to trigger one state update instead of multiple.
-The minimum time between two consecutive state messages is defined by the factsheet ([6.17 Topic "factsheet"](#617-topic-factsheet) protocolLimits.timing.minStateInterval) .
+The minimum time between two consecutive state messages is defined by the factsheet ([6.17 Topic "factsheet"](#617-topic-factsheet) protocolLimits.timing.minimumStateInterval) .

 ### 6.12.1 Concept and logic